All You NEED to Know About The Moraine Lake Shuttle (2023)

 Roam Public Transport to Moraine Lake

-Between September 19 and October 10, 2023, the Roam Transit bus provides service to Moraine Lake solely for the larch season.
+Between September 19 and October 10, 2024 (exact dates tbd), the Roam Transit bus provides service to Moraine Lake solely for the larch season.
 During this time, visitors can catch the Roam Route 10: Moraine Lake Express from Banff to Moraine Lake.

 What Are Other Options for Accessing Moraine Lake?